 Option 3: Leave the Philippines permanently.
 For foreigners who used the rolling extension path as a try-before-you-buy and decided not to stay, the natural endpoint is at the cap with a clean exit.

 The financial planning for the maximum-stay scenario matters.
-A foreigner on month 22 of a 24-month run who has not yet decided between visa run and conversion should ideally start the long-term visa application 3–4 months before the cap to avoid the gap.
+A visa-exempt foreigner on month 33 of a 36-month run (or a visa-required national on month 21 of a 24-month run) who has not yet decided between visa run and conversion should ideally start the long-term visa application 3–4 months before the cap to avoid the gap.

 What BI Cebu is actually like at GMall